-The reason for raising the bucket you are removing the liquid from, above the vessel you are filling, is because you need to have a greater weight of water acting on the down flowing side of the syphon, than the upflowing side.
+The reason for raising the bucket you are removing the liquid from, above the vessel you are filling, is because you need to have a greater weight of liquid acting on the down flow side of the syphon, than the upflow side.

-This allows the extra gravitational impact on the longer down flow side to counteract the lesser gravitational effect on the smaller up flow side, allowing the liquid to flow in the desired direction.
+This allows the extra gravitational force on the longer down flow side to counteract the lesser gravitational effect on the smaller up flow side, allowing the liquid to flow in the desired direction.

 This is the most straightforward method.